-Punchdrunk Theatre meets Pokemon Go in CONSEQUENCES, an immersive site-specific Augmented Reality rap experience, written and performed by multi award-winning UK rapper Harry Shotta and developed by groundbreaking immersive AR studio Playlines.
+Punchdrunk Theatre meets Pokemon Go in CONSEQUENCES, an immersive site-specific Augmented Reality rap experience, written and performed by record-breaking multi award-winning UK rapper Harry Shotta and developed by groundbreaking immersive AR studio Playlines.

-As part of an ongoing commission from Nesta and the Roundhouse, we developed a location-based AR audio interactive theatre piece installed as part of The Last Word Storytelling Festival 2016.
-We were privileged to work with a group of young artists of diverse sexualities and gender identities to devise an immersive dating experience set twenty years in the future, and honoured to have our first full-length show in such a legendary venue, on the same stage that has hosted Zeppelin, Quo and Queen.
+As part of a commission from Nesta and the Roundhouse, we developed a location-based AR audio interactive theatre piece installed as part of The Last Word Storytelling Festival 2016.
+We were privileged to work with a group of young artists of diverse sexualities and gender identities to devise an immersive dating experience set twenty years in the future, and we were honoured to have our first full-length show in such a legendary venue, on the same stage that has hosted Zeppelin, Quo and Queen.

 Except, we weren’t using the stage; our show took place in and around the venue’s public spaces, including the box office, foyers, bars, smoking areas and even toilets (plus a custom-built ‘microclub’ for dancing!)
-Our work is about getting users to be participants, not just spectators, and developing stories that weave in and around where the user’s standing, what they’re seeing, and who else is nearby.
+Our work is about getting users to be participants, not just spectators, and developing stories that weave in and around where the user is standing, what they’re seeing, and who else is nearby.

-A second version of the show premiered at Nesta's #FutureFest 2016 and created a groundbreaking new dimension of explorable fiction within a busy cultural festival, including AR-only VIP areas and the chance for enhanced encounters with venue vendors.
+A brand-new version of the show premiered at Nesta's #FutureFest 2016 and created a groundbreaking new dimension of explorable fiction within a busy cultural festival, including AR-only VIP areas and the chance for enhanced encounters with venue vendors.

-It represents an unprecedented effort to preserve a site-specific piece as a permanent playable digital archive which will become part of the venue's digital fabric, accessible to any user with a smartphone, and available at almost zero running cost.
+Ambrose AR represents an unprecedented effort to preserve a site-specific piece as a permanent playable digital archive which will become part of the venue's digital fabric, accessible to any user with a smartphone, and available at almost zero running cost.